Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Physics-based model for coherent structures

 \subsection{Validation of the linear analyses}

 In order to validate the linear analyses, we compute the alignment between the leading RA mode and the leading SPOD mode at the respective frequency.
-The alignment is shown in figure \ref{fig:mode_alignment} as a heatmap over Strouhal number and spanwise wave number.
+The alignment is shown in figure~\ref{fig:mode_alignment} as a heatmap over Strouhal number and spanwise wave number.
 It should be noted that the SPOD computed from streamwise PIV measurements is not associated with a specific spanwise wavenumber $n$, but instead reflects contributions from a range of $n$.
 Consequently, strong alignment is not expected for all individual $n$ values.
+We consider the linear model valid if, at each frequency in the relevant regimes, at least one resolvent mode (over all $n$) has high alignment with the SPOD mode at this frequency.
+The maximum alignment at each frequency is expected at the dominant spanwise wavenumber of the dynamics in the flow.
 Because the PIV in FOV 1 and FOV 2 was not measured simultaneously, SPOD is performed for both areas separately.
 We therefore obtain two alignment values (one for FOV 1 and one for FOV 2) for each Strouhal number and spanwise wavenumber.

 In the attached case, high values of alignment are observed for $\Str_h \lessapprox 0.1$ over a wide range of $n$.
 As the frequency exceeds $\Str_h= 0.1$, high alignment becomes limited to higher $n$.
 In the separated case, very high alignment is observed for $\Str_h < 0.01$ with a preferential $n$ around $5$.
 In the medium-frequency regime, around $\Str_h=0.15$, there is a rather confined regime of high alignment for $n \approx 3$.
 Generally, there is a trend that the alignment is high where the RA gain is high, confirming that the dominant coherent structures in the flow originate from linear dynamics.
+However, for the low-frequency modes, there is a broad region of high alignment around the dominant spanwise wavenumbers, which reflects the fact that the corresponding mode shapes in the plane at $z=0$ are relatively insensitive to $n$.
+For the medium-frequency modes, the alignment is confined to a narrower band of wavenumbers, especially for the separated case.
+We attribute this mostly to the higher sensitivity of the planar mode shapes to $n$ in this regime, combined with the observation that the underlying mechanism appears to preferentially amplify these wavenumbers (see figure~\ref{fig:resolvent_gain_separated}).